Signed in as:

 filler@godaddy.com

-Every player on tour is capable of making a great swing every time they step up to the ball.
-The difference-maker at the end of the week is not how good a player's swing is, but how well a player mananges the interference of the competetive environment.
-Once I realized that this was the real challenge, I learned multiple strategies to mitigate the distractions that we all face when we play.
-Immediately, I went from battling to keep my card every year to being a tour winner and a consistent top 50 performer thanks to my improved mastery of this invisible skill.
-Thirty years ago I stopped trying to play better and started trying to become a better player.
-It worked.
+"The difference-maker at the end of the week is not how good a player's swing is, but how well a player mananges the interference, and deals with the setbacks that are part of the competitive environment.
+Once I realized that developing this invisible skill was the game's true challenge, I went from battling to keep my card every year, to being a tour winner and a consistent top 50 performer.
+Thirty years ago I learned that the best players in the world don't put their trust in their swings, they put their trust in their pre and post-shot routines."

-I continue to be reminded daily that most of my students think the #1 cause of poor play is their technique.
+"I continue to be reminded daily that most of my students think the #1 cause of poor play is their technique.
 My guiding principle as a coach is not to ignore this type of thinking but to first create awareness of the many mental and physical roadblocks that are ever present in the playing environment and then bring those roadblocks to the practice tee.
 The first step to mastering the invisble skills is to make them visible on the practice tee.
-When awareness is heightened and discoveries are made during practice, then focus on swing is redirected to focus on place, and enlightenment ensues.
+When awareness is heightened and discoveries are made during practice, then focus on how to swing can be redirected to focus on how to play, and enlightenment ensues."

-This isn't hard but it is a different approach from what you are used to.
+This isn't hard, but it is a different approach from what you are used to.
 You may even find it a bit uncomfortable at first, self introspection in my experience is rarely pleasant.
 But as Mr. Penick famously once asked his best student, "How's comfortable working for you?"

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.